 It’s also good to remember that the insurance company has its own team of experienced workers’ compensation defense lawyers working on your claim.
 They will have experts at the ready, so why shouldn’t you?

 So many injured workers find peace of mind after they hire a workers’ compensation lawyer.
 Having a compassionate legal professional with your best interests in mind, is more than worth it.

 Although a workers’ compensation lawyer is almost always worth it after filing your claim, you may be able to get by without help if you:

-- Have an employer who is cooperative and fully admits your injury occurred at work.
+- Have a cooperative employer and fully admits your injury occurred at work

-- Did not have to miss any work (or missed very little) because of your injury.
+- Did not have to miss any work or miss very little because of your injury

 Even in these situations, you might consult with a Georgia workers’ compensation lawyer before proceeding on your own.
 Once you accept a settlement or close your case, there is little to no chance of receiving anything else.
 Your claim is often worth a lot more than you initially realize.